craftcms/azure-blob/README.md

 ## Setup

-To create a new asset volume for your Amazon S3 bucket, go to Settings → Assets, create a new volume, and set the Volume Type setting to “Azure Blob Storage”.
+To create a new asset volume for your Azure container, go to **Settings** → **Assets**, create a new volume, and set the Volume Type setting to “Azure Blob Storage”.

 > **Tip:** The Connection String, Base URL, Container, and Subfolder settings can be set to environment variables.
 See [Environmental Configuration](https://docs.craftcms.com/v3/config/environments.html) in the Craft docs to learn more about that.